OctoOsmo/FieldNamesGenerator/README.md

 ## FieldNamesGenerator

-This project provides a Java annotation processor that generates a static list of field names for annotated classes.
+This project provides a Java annotation processor that generates static list of field names for annotated classes.

 ### Usage

 To use this annotation processor in your project, follow these steps:

 * Add the org.octoosmo:FieldNamesGenerator dependency to your build file.
-If you use gradle include it both as an implementation and as annotationProcessor
+If you use gradle include it both as an implementation and as annotationProcessor.
 * Create a new class and annotate it with @GenerateFieldNames.
 * Build your project.